nonprofit email listWithout an email list, fundraising is tough because it limits your potential to get the revenue you need for your programs.

-The bigger and more responsive your list is, the more money you can raise.
+On the other hand, the bigger and more responsive your email list is, the more money you can raise.

-And, you’ll lose people over time as they move away or grow disinterested in your cause.
-If you’re constantly building your list, you’ll hardly notice the few that unsubscribe.
+Plus, you lose people over time as they move away or grow disinterested in your cause.
+When you work on constantly building your list, you’ll hardly notice the few that unsubscribe.

-But having to grow your nonprofit email list can be a daunting task.
+But having to grow your email list can be a daunting task.

 You might be confused about where to start or what to do.